If you’ve never heard of a USDA loan, you’re not alone. In fact, you might even call the benefits of USDA loans a well-kept secret. Well, not anymore!

 Been through some hard times financially?
 We get it.
 You might be wondering about USDA loans and bankruptcy.

-The good news is that you can still obtain a USDA loan after bankruptcy or foreclosure.
+The good news is that you’re still eligible for a USDA loan after bankruptcy or foreclosure.
 In general, USDA guidelines require a three-year waiting period to be eligible for a USDA home loan after a Chapter 7 bankruptcy or a foreclosure.
 Some lenders may be willing to entertain exceptions for unique cases, but those are always a case-by-case evaluation.

 The waiting period after a Chapter 13 bankruptcy is one year, provided you have made 12 months’ worth of on-time payments according to the payback schedule that was established during the bankruptcy proceedings.

-When you seek a conventional mortgage and make a down payment of less than 20 percent, your lender will ask you to pay something called “private mortgage insurance” (PMI) to protect their investment.
-But traditional PMI can be expensive, running about 0.5 to 1 percent of the entire loan amount annually.
-So, if you have a $200,000 loan, that PMI payment could run a costly $200 a month.
+When you take out a conventional mortgage and make a down payment of less than 20%, your lender will ask you to pay something called “private mortgage insurance” (PMI) to protect their investment.
+But traditional PMI can be expensive — the exact cost depends on your lender, but it usually ranges from 0.5% to 1.5% of the entire loan amount annually.
+So, if you have a $200,000 loan, that PMI payment could range from $83 to $250 per month.

-USDA mortgage insurance is far more affordable.
-You’ll pay an upfront fee of 1 percent of the loan amount, and then an annual mortgage insurance fee equal to 0.35 percent of the loan balance.
+The USDA charges a guarantee fee which is far more affordable.
+You’ll pay an upfront fee of 1% of the loan amount, and then an annual mortgage insurance fee equal to 0.35% of the loan balance.
 So on that same $200,000 loan, you’ll pay $2,000 upfront and $58 per month.
 USDA buyers can finance the upfront fee into their loan.

 While the USDA doesn’t specify a minimum credit score, the lender who makes the loan will likely require a credit score of 640 or more.
 That is the number that is required to use the USDA’s Guaranteed Underwriting System (GUS), which was designed to automate the process of credit risk evaluation.
 If you have a score below 640, a lender would need to manually underwrite that loan, if they decide to grant it.